-However, much progress has been made in recent years at elucidating how polar compounds are retained by this mechanism and how it differs from the other techniques used for the analysis of hydrophilic molecules.
-A recent study has demonstrated that the water layer on a silica hydride surface is on average only 0.5 on a monolayer .
-This low amount of water on the surface precludes the partitioning mechanism that appears to control solute retention for the popular HPLC mode named Hydrophilic Interaction Liquid Chromatography (HILIC).
+A peer reviewed study has demonstrated that the water layer on a silica hydride surface is on average only 0.5 of a monolayer .
+This relatively low amount of water on the surface precludes the partitioning mechanism that appears to control solute retention for the popular HPLC mode named Hydrophilic Interaction Liquid Chromatography (HILIC) as well as for Reversed Phase (RP).
 Therefore, a variety of experiments have focused on understanding the surface of silica hydride in the presence of typical mobile phase solvents and additives.

 These studies have revealed some unique properties of the silica hydride stationary phases [2,3].
 In addition to confirming the relatively thin water layer, they have shown that the surface possesses a very high negative charge.
 However instead of this charge being the result of silanols as is the case for bare silica which is often used for HILIC methods, the charge has been ascribed to the presence of excess hydroxide ions on the surface from the aqueous component of the mobile phase as shown in Figure 1.
 A similar phenomenon has been observed for oil droplets in contact with aqueous organic liquids.
 In this case the silica hydride surface which is mildly hydrophobic behaves like an oil droplet and hydroxide ions from the surrounding liquid accumulate on the surface.
 Therefore the mechanism of ANP retention is most likely a combination of ion attraction for positively charged species or ion displacement for negatively charged compounds.
 This may be similar to the “ion interaction” mechanism.
 For polar neutral compounds, the most likely scenario is a displacement/adsorption effect for retention.